American Cultural Studies

 Contact Dr. Midori Takagi, Director of the American Cultural Studies program, for approval and more information about the American Cultural Studies minor.

 American Indian Studies

 The minor in American Indian Studies is designed to provide students with an in-depth study of the cultures and traditions, histories and arts of indigenous peoples of the Western Hemisphere.
 The minor is recommended for students who plan to collaborate with American Indians in research, educational, environmental, creative and political projects.
 The concentration is interdisciplinary and allows students to combine it with many major designations.

-For more information contact the Coordinator of the American Indian Studies Minor concentration: Dr. Dolores Calderon, or Dr. Midori Takagi temporary advisor for the American Cultural Studies program.
+For ISP guidelines, contact Dr. Midori Takagi.
+For more information contact the Coordinator of the American Indian Studies Minor concentration: Dr. Midori Takagi, or American Cultural Studies Program Director: Dr. Midori Takagi.

-For more information contact the Program Advisor of the Arab American Studies Minor concentration: Dr. Nada Elia, or Dr. Midori Takagi, coordinator of the Asian American Studies minor concentration and temporary advisor of the American Cultural Studies program.
+For ISP and internship guidelines, contact Dr. Midori Takagi.
+For more information contact Dr. Midori Takagi, coordinator of the Asian American Studies minor concentration, or Dr. Midori Takagi, director of the American Cultural Studies program.

 African American Studies

 The program in African American Studies provides students with an interdisciplinary approach to the history, culture and politics of peoples of African descent.
 In addition, this program offers a closer examination of Black leaders, activists, feminists, writers, artists and scholars and their contributions to the development of the United States.
 Courses range from in-depth studies of specific African American topics to classes on comparative political and cultural issues that give context to the Black experience in America.
 This minor program can be combined with many major designations.

 For more information, contact Dr. Jean Lee, Coordinator of the African American studies minor concentration, at Jean.Lee@wwu.edu or Dr. Midori Takagi, Director of the American Cultural Studies program.

 Raza Latina Studies